 Each time we unwrap a new delivery from the workshop to stock the shelves at the store in downtown Asheville, I’m awestruck by the precision and consistency of East Fork’s potters.

 I’m not a potter myself, but many of the imperfections on the East Fork seconds and sample pots I’ve seen have been so subtle I’ve needed a potter to point them out to me.
-To prepare for our seconds sale coming up this Saturday at our new production space on Short McDowell, I chatted with Amanda, East Fork potter and Production Manager, about quality control.
+To prepare for our seconds sale coming up, I chatted with Amanda, East Fork potter and Small Batch Studio Manager, about quality control.

 When the potters unload the kilns, everything is laid out and each pot is inspected for flaws.
 After a bisque firing (before the pots are glazed), they’re looking for cracks in mug handles or plate foots and warping in form shape, most typically roundness - a pot with a wonky rim is called “out-of-round” and placed on the seconds shelves in the back corner of the workshop.

 After a glaze firing, they check for various glaze flaws.
 East Fork makes our own glazes and we welcome (very) minor variations in color from batch to batch; glaze differences we consider “flaws” are things like burns marks, thin spots, or sharp points within glaze surfaces.
 Most flaws in East Fork seconds are cosmetic errors rather than structural issues that affect the integrity of the pot, hence our excitement to have sales when the seconds shelves start sagging.